onap/archived---policy-engine/README.md

-This source repository contains the OpenECOMP Policy Engine code.
+This source repository contains the ONAP Policy Engine code.
 The settings file needs to support the standard Maven repositories (e.g. central = http://repo1.maven.org/maven2/), and any proxy settings needed in your environment.
 To build it using Maven 3, run 'mvn clean install'.